hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ### On Disk

 There will continue to be components used in creating the Roster - such as the private EC (elliptic curve) key, the RSA private key and the signing X509Certificate certificate - that will be stored on disk.
 However, it is at the discretion of the Services team to manage the lifecycle of these files, and not the platform.
 There will not be any other separate artifacts from this proposal stored directly on disk.

 ## Services and DevOps changes (Inversion of control)

-The current startup procedure will be altered as follows
+The current startup procedure will be altered as follows:

 - The `config.txt` file will no longer be used by the platform for storing the address book in existing networks.
 It will no longer be used by the platform code